argoproj/argoproj/community/membership.md

 # Community Membership

 This document outlines the various responsibilities of contributor roles in Argoproj.
-The Argo project is currently subdivided into four main subprojects:
+The Argo project is currently subdivided into four core sub-projects:

 * [Argo Workflows](https://github.com/argoproj/argo-workflows)
 * [Argo CD](https://github.com/argoproj/argo-cd)
 * [Argo Events](https://github.com/argoproj/argo-events)
 * [Argo Rollouts](https://github.com/argoproj/argo-rollouts)

+For the purposes of governance, [Argo Helm](https://github.com/argoproj/argo-helm) serves as a fifth sub-project.

 Responsibilities for roles are scoped to these subprojects.